emre-ergun/lets-get-rusty/README.md

 # lets-get-rusty
-This repository created to follow examples in the youtube channel: Let's Get Rust
+This repository created to follow examples in the youtube channel: Let's Get Rusty